 One of the most valuable assets with Elite is that you get a personal HR advisor, provided by Mammoth.
 The mid-market firms I work with tend to have many employees.
 Having that one contact person in place who knows the compliance aspect of HR is critical.
 They will make sure your business doesn’t miss any of the essential laws for your state.

-Also with Elite, you can track time and projects with TSheets by QuickBooks, including tracking project hours and labor expenses in real time.
+Also with Elite, you can track time and projects with QuickBooks Time, including tracking project hours and labor expenses in real time.
 So, if your client has a need for job costing and tracking via projects, this feature alone is a win-win.

 Other reasons to make the move